Caring for Those Who Hurt

-Because of the strength of Kuyper’s Social Work program, you may qualify for advanced standing in Masters’ in Social Work (M.S.W.) programs.
-This can save up to one year of graduate-level course work and considerable tuition fees.
-Kuyper’s graduates have gone on to pursue graduate level study programs at the University of Michigan, Western Michigan University, Grand Valley State University, Michigan State University and many other leading institutions offering M.S.W. programs.
+Because of the strength of Kuyper’s social work program, you may qualify for advanced standing in Master of Social Work (M.S.W.) programs.
+This can save up to two years of graduate-level coursework and considerable tuition fees.
+Kuyper’s graduates have pursued graduate study programs at the University of Michigan, Western Michigan University, Grand Valley State University, Michigan State University, and many other leading institutions offering M.S.W. programs.

-The Social Work program prepares you with the knowledge, values, and skills for practice in social work positions as well as graduate level studies:
+The social work program prepares you with the knowledge, values, and skills for practice in social work positions in a variety of fields and settings, both in the U.S and internationally.

 International Social Work

-- Identify as a professional social worker and conduct yourself accordingly
+- Identify as a professional social worker and conduct themselves accordingly

 - Advance human rights and social and economic justice